AMC Hornet: Mexico

-American Motors had partial ownership of Vehículos Automotores Mexicanos (VAM) and produced Hornets in Mexico from 1970 through 1977.
-The VAM-built cars continued to be called VAM Rambler following the tradition of the VAM-built Rambler American models until 1974.
-The Mexican models included:
+American Motors Corporation held a partial stake in Vehículos Automotores Mexicanos (VAM) and produced Hornet models in Mexico from 1970 through 1977.
+Available body styles included the two- and four-door sedans, as well as the four-door liftback wagon.
+The cars assembled in Mexico continued to be called VAM Rambler following the tradition of the VAM-built Rambler American models until 1974.